Belzoni, Mississippi

 Belzoni (/bɛlˈzoʊnə/ bel-ZOHN-ə) is a city in Humphreys County, Mississippi, United States, in the Mississippi Delta region, on the Yazoo River.
-The population was 2,235 at the 2010 census.
+As of the 2020 census, Belzoni had a population of 1,938.
 It is the county seat of Humphreys County.
 It was named for the 19th-century Italian archaeologist/explorer Giovanni Battista Belzoni.

 The area was named Farm-Raised Catfish Capital of the World in 1976 by then Governor Cliff Finch, since it produces more farm-raised catfish than any other U.S. county.
 About 40000 acres of the county are under water in ponds used to grow catfish.
 About 60% of U.S. farm-raised catfish are grown within a 65-mile (100-km) radius of Belzoni.
 The title "Catfish Capital" is also claimed by Savannah, Tennessee, Des Allemands, Louisiana, and Selkirk, Manitoba.
 Belzoni is known for the World Catfish Festival held every April.
+The festival, which began in 1976, attracts over 10,000 visitors annually and includes unique events such as a catfish eating contest and the Miss Catfish pageant, where contestants are tested on their knowledge of the aquaculture industry.

 History

 The area that eventually became Belzoni was originally known as "Greasy Row" because of saloons along the bank of the Yazoo River, which was the main transportation route until replaced by railroads.
 In 1895, a charter was granted for the village of Belzoni, although the area had been settled by European Americans and African Americans for several decades previously.
 It was developed for cotton plantations before the Civil War and relied on agriculture well into the 20th century.
 Steve Castleman, who secured the charter, was elected as the first mayor of Belzoni.
 When Humphreys County was formed by the state legislature in 1918, Belzoni was selected as the county seat.